SuchetBhalla/Task-Queue-Manager/README.md

 ![Metrics : Latency vs RPS](img/metrics.jpg)
 ### Diagram:
-- x, y axes: RPS, Latency (msec)\
+- x, y axes: RPS, Latency (msec)
 - The blue bands represent the standard-deviation from the average latenct.
 The details are logged in *test_tqm/wrk.log*
-- The integer written beside each dot is the number of concurrent-connections.\
+- The integer written beside each dot is the number of concurrent-connections

 ## API Testing
 - The load was generated with the tool [wrk](https://github.com/wg/wrk) on the slowest endpoint 'trigger'.